Red Sox can't send Rafael Devers back to the minors now

-SEATTLE -- Rafael Devers' first major-league hit -- a home run, no less, in the third inning of Wednesday's 4-0 win over the Mariners -- traveled 427 feet.
+SEATTLE -- Rafael Devers' first major league hit -- a home run, no less, in the third inning of Wednesday's 4-0 win over the Mariners -- traveled 427 feet.

 There are nearly as many reasons for the Boston Red Sox to not send him back to the minors later this week.